notthebee/macos_usb/README.md

 ## macos_usb
 A script that automates creating a macOS installation media on Linux.
-Based on the work of @myspaghetti: https://github.com/myspaghetti/macos-guest-virtualbox
+* Uses **gibMacOS** by corpnewt: https://github.com/corpnewt/gibMacOS
-This script installs only open-source software and unmodified Apple binaries, without closed-source additions or fishy ISO images
+* Installs only open-source software and unmodified Apple binaries, without closed-source additions or fishy ISO images
+* Largely based on this tutorial: https://internet-install.gitbook.io/macos-internet-install/preparing-your-installer.../preparing-your-installer-media...